poiyomi/PoiyomiDocs/docs/intro.md

 If you are a Game Developer or hobbyist wishing to use Poiyomi Shaders on a non-VRChat Project, here are the requirements:
 - Supported Unity Versions: `2021.3`, `2022.3`
-- Rendering Pipeline: `Built-in Render Pipeline`, `Universal Rendering Pipeline (BETA)`
+- Rendering Pipeline: `Built-in Render Pipeline`
 - Supported Platforms: `Windows`

 Please note that this information above are **strict** requirements.
-We do NOT support the High Definition Render Pipeline (HDRP) in Unity whatsoever.
+We do NOT support the Universal Render Pipeline (URP) or the High Definition Render Pipeline (HDRP) in the Unity versions mentioned above.

+#### Unity 6 Support

+If using Unity 6 (`6000.0` and up), we only support the `Universal Render Pipeline`.
+This is currently in BETA and may be unstable!

+Please join the [Poiyomi Shaders Discord <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://discord.gg/poiyomi) in order to access to the Unity 6-compatible URP version of Poiyomi Shaders.

 ## Version 9.x